alphagov/forms/design/features/payment-links/README.md

 ### User stories

-**As a form creator**, I need to request payment, so that I can provide the service to the form filler.
+**As a form creator**, I need to request payment, so that I can provide a paid-for service to the form filler.
-**As a form creator**, I need to know how to set up payments, so I can take the relevant steps.
+**As a form creator**, I need to know how to set up payments, so I can take the steps needed to receive these.

-**As a form filler**, I need to be able to pay, so that I can get the outcome in a timely manner.
+**As a form filler**, I need to be able to pay, so that I can access the service or outcome I’m seeking  in a timely manner.
-**As a form filler**, I need to clearly know what to do next after completing the form, so I don’t waste effort.
+**As a form filler**, I need to know what to do after completing the form, or what will happen next, so I don’t feel confused or waste effort chasing things up unnecessarily.
-**As a form filler**, I need to get a confirmation that my payment has been received.
+**As a form filler**, I need confirmation that my payment has been received, so I can feel confident that the transaction has gone through.
 **As a form filler**, I need a copy of the payment confirmation, so I have proof that I've completed what I needed to and don’t have any issues proving this later on.
 **As a form filler**, I need to know what part of the process I’m doing, so that I know I’m doing the right thing.

-**As a form processor**, I need to be able to reconcile who has filled a form and who has paid.
+**As a form processor**, I need to be able to check whether someone who’s filled in a form has paid, so I know what action to take next.

-**As a department**, I need to collect the money owed for the services we provide, so we can cover costs of running an effective service (and clear our debt).
+**As a department**, I need to collect the money owed for the services we provide, so we can cover the costs of running an effective service (and clear our debt).
-**As a department**, I need to know when to set up a Pay account and how to do it, so it is in place by the time we need it.
+**As a department**, I need to know when to set up a Pay account and how to do this, so that it’s in place by the time we need to receive payments.

 ## Why